Social activities, bringing our members and our colleagues together, is at the core of the SJA’s activities throughout the year

 These popular social events are open to all, not just SJA members, and we welcome all standards of players, even complete novices and, as you might expect from a journalists’ golf day, complete golfing hacks.

 The emphasis of the event is an informal day out with colleagues and friends, old and new.

-In 2016 our annual Autumn Golf Day was staged for a 10th consecutive year at leafy Muswell Hill, one of suburban London’s finest and best tended courses.
+In 2017 our annual Autumn Golf Day will be staged for an 11th consecutive year at leafy Muswell Hill, one of suburban London’s finest and best tended courses.

 Founded in 1893, Muswell Hill Golf Club is a par 71, 6,100-yard parkland course and a great test of golf.
 The tree-lined, undulating fairways and outstanding greens was a pleasure to play and the final stretch probably one of the toughest finishes among golf courses in London.